 Guar gum has been studied more extensively than other fibers for weight loss.
 Most researchers have concluded that it is ineffective.

 The Natural Medicines Comprehensive Database says that guar gum is "possibly ineffective."

-Hoodia is a plant that grows in the Kalahari Desert in Africa.
-According to the National Center for Complementary and Alternative Medicine, the stem of the root was traditionally used by bushmen to reduce hunger and thirst during long hunts.
-It is marketed for weight loss as an appetite suppressant.
+This is a plant that grows in the Kalahari Desert in Africa.
+According to the National Center for Complementary and Alternative Medicine, the stem of the root was traditionally used by Bushmen to reduce hunger and thirst during long hunts.
+It's marketed for weight loss as an appetite suppressant.

-Hoodia contains an extract dubbed P57 that is thought to suppress appetite by increasing feelings of fullness.
-But there is no credible evidence that hoodia is either safe or effective.
+Hoodia contains P57, an ingredient said to suppress appetite by helping you feel full.
+But there is no credible evidence that it's safe or effective.

-The Natural Medicines Comprehensive Database says there is "insufficient evidence" to rate the effectiveness of hoodia.
+The Natural Medicines Comprehensive Database says it has insufficient evidence to rate the effectiveness of hoodia.

 - heart attack

-The Natural Medicines Comprehensive Database says that bitter orange is "possibly unsafe" and "probably ineffective."
+The Natural Medicines Comprehensive Database says ephedra is "likely unsafe."